 The alternative contact channels

-Research carried out by Ember services highlights the value of choice in the range of contact channels for improving customer care.
+Research carried out by Ember Services highlights the value of choice in the contact channels for improving customer care.
 Some examples of the benefits are:

-3. Twitter: HomeDepot, which estimates that it has deflected 15 million potential telephone calls and helped solve 8,500 customer problems via Twitter.
+- Twitter: HomeDepot, estimates that it has prevented 15 million potential telephone calls and helped solve 8,500 customer problems via Twitter.

 These companies haven’t abandoned the telephone channel.
-However says Ember’s founder, Mike Havard, “Instead they have identified those tasks customers are happy to complete by other means and encouraged them to do so.
+However, Ember’s founder Mike Havard says: “Instead they have identified those tasks customers are happy to complete by other means and encouraged them to do so.
 Customers are happy to use alternative channels but expect to do so on their own terms.
 Companies that restrict customer choice will suffer their disapproval.”

 The research report offers the following advice for organisations planning multi-channel strategies:

-3. Customers will typically revert to the telephone for complex or emotionally charged enquiries.
-Therefore, companies must maintain a sustainable body of agents, invest appropriately in developing their skills and providing them with information and insight that will help them serve customers better.
-This includes providing a single view of the customer’s interaction history across all channels so that the service offered is ‘joined up’ and informed.
+- Customers will typically revert to the telephone for complex or emotionally charged enquiries.
+Therefore, companies must maintain a sustainable body of agents, and invest appropriately in developing their skills and providing them with information and insight that will help them serve customers better.
+This includes providing a single view of the customer’s interaction history across all channels so that the service offered is cohesive and informed.

-Call Management can research your client’s attitudes to customer care contact through various channels, and provide you subsequently with cost effective channels which best fit your enterprise needs.
+Call Management can research your client’s attitudes to customer care contact through various channels and subsequently provide you with cost-effective channels which best fit your enterprise needs.
 We can be your one-stop Contact Centre.
-Don’t wait anymore….contact us!